kg4ydw/noacli/documentation/Readme-feedback.md

 If you are interested in where this project is going, I'm open to feedback!

-The file noacli-ideas.txt is my roadmap, brainstorm list, and known bug list.
+The file noacli-ideas.txt is my road map, brainstorm list, and known bug list.
 You can browse that and let me know if there are unimplemented features you want and I'll prioritize those.